Web200/magento-elasticsuite-autocomplete/README.md

 This module use :
 - Elasticsearch response
 - Load the minimum magento class to display product (price and image helper)
-- Return only products and categories (no other attributes)
+- Return only products (with additional_attributes), categories

 To improve speed I try two ways of routing :
 - Default magento 2 routing way (by declaring routes.xml and use controller)